CounterpartyXCP/Documentation/Introduction/platform_architecture.md

 ##Federated Node

 A federated node is a term for a [Linux-based counterparty build](https://github.com/CounterpartyXCP/federatednode_build) that inludes the various components in an integrated, out-of-the-box fashion.
+It's used primarily for Counterwallet server installations, but has other uses as well.

 **NOTE:** If your application does not require this kind of functionality or APIs that `counterblock` provides, we recommend that you build and install `counterparty-cli` and `counterparty-lib` directly, via [these instructions](http://counterparty.io/docs/counterparty_lib/) for `counterparty-lib` and [these](http://counterparty.io/docs/counterparty-cli/) for `counterparty-cli`.